A Guide to Standard Mattress and Bed Sizes in the UK

 3. Will your mattress fit the space in your bedroom comfortably?

 Your bed is the most important feature of your bedroom, and so it should take priority when arranging the furniture in your space.
-You can always move your existing furniture around to discover the ideal place for your new mattress.
+Of course, you can always move your existing furniture around to discover the ideal place for your new mattress.
 Also, ensure to take a tape measure and carefully measure out the floor space you have dedicated to your bed.

 The best mattress size will leave at least a foot of bedroom space on either side of your mattress; this will leave you with enough room to comfortably get out of bed in the morning and easily change your bedding.